wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.07.03 =
 //TODO updated-by
+* Removed auto updating from free version
+* PRO: Allow newly added custom fields on the "Create posts" tab to be selected from existing options
 * PRO: Fixed ordering in a view set to show a single entry
 * PRO: Fixed adding new filters to views
 * PRO: Allow a low-level user to edit entries submitted by another user when the setting is turned on, even if they have not submitted an entry themselves